-Students have responded well to our expanded SEL curriculum and emphasis on well being through daily check-ins with all students.
-We notice that the topics covered in SEL lessons are carried over into students' interactions with each other and their teachers throughout the day.
+Students have responded well to our expanded SEL curriculum and emphasis.
+We notice that the topics covered in our daily SEL lessons are carried over into students' interactions with each other and their teachers throughout the day.
 We know that forming relationships online looks different than in person and the SEL lessons have helped to forge community bonds, although we still have students, especially our younger students, who are struggling to form the same types of relationships that they would in person.
-The disconnect of the remote format is felt by both the students, their families, and our staff.